Submission Shark Community | Instagram: @zer0darl3rdy

 Directly, my professor hasn’t really helped me, but also because I haven’t asked for help.
 I do know for a fact he does help others in my academy, and anybody really.
 My professor has given us speeches though that related to jiu-jitsu and to other aspects of life which were very insightful speeches.

-This past year you've taught me so much about this sport it's unbelievable and I just wanted to say thank you and wish you the best endeavors with your move to North Carolina.
+This past year you've taught me so much about this sport it's unbelievable and I just wanted to say thank you and wish you the best endeavours with your move to North Carolina.
 Appreciate it, bro!

 What are some lessons you learned from jiu-jitsu that applies to everyday life?